dawidolko/Kebab-Project-React/README.md

 - **Food Services Section:**
   - Organized by categories with smooth navigation between them.
-  - Additional options like drinks, sauces, and combo meals.
+  - Additional options like drinks, sauces, and meals.

 - **Responsive Design:**
   - Fully optimized for mobile, tablet, and desktop browsing.